Support

 Start here before writing in

-The best support page helps users choose the right self-serve lane first, then escalate cleanly when needed.
+The best support page helps users choose the right help lane first, then escalate cleanly when needed.

 Step 1